sdray/sources-sdray.github.io/content/publication/bougeard-2013-a/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Development of Multi-Block Regression Analysis to Process Veterinary Epidemiological Data.
-From Statistical Needs of Epidemiologists to Development of R Package
+title: Development of multi-block regression analysis to process veterinary epidemiological data.
+From statistical needs of epidemiologists to development of R package
 subtitle: ''
 summary: ''
 authors: